openvenues/libpostal/README.md

 thoroughfare types are concatenated onto the end of the string, and may optionally be separated so Rosenstraße and Rosen Straße are equivalent.

-- **International address parsing (coming soon)**: sequence model which parses "123 Main Street New York New York" into {"house_number": 123, "road":
+- **International address parsing**: sequence model which parses "123 Main Street New York New York" into {"house_number": 123, "road":
-"Main Street", "city": "New York", "region": "New York"}.
+"Main Street", "city": "New York", "state": "New York"}.
 Unlike the majority of parsers out there, it works for a wide variety of countries and languages, not just US/English.
-The model is trained on > 40M OSM addresses, using the templates in the [OpenCage address formatting repo](https://github.com/OpenCageData/address-formatting) to construct formatted, tagged traning examples for most countries around the world.
+The model is trained on > 50M OSM addresses, using the templates in the [OpenCage address formatting repo](https://github.com/OpenCageData/address-formatting) to construct formatted, tagged traning examples for most countries around the world.